mdn/content/files/en-us/web/api/shared_storage_api/index.md

 ## Interfaces

 - {{domxref("SharedStorage")}}
   - : Represents the shared storage for a particular origin.
-Defines methods to write data to the shared storage.
+It defines methods to write data to the shared storage.
 - {{domxref("WindowSharedStorage")}}
   - : Represents the shared storage for a particular origin, as it is exposed to a standard browsing context.
-Among others, defines methods to use the available output gates, which act as proxies for the operations defined in the worklet.
+Among other things, it defines methods to use the available output gates, which act as proxies for the operations defined in the worklet.
 - {{domxref("WorkletSharedStorage")}}
   - : Represents the shared storage for a particular origin, as it is exposed to a worklet context.
-Among others, defines methods to read the shared storage data.
+Among other things, it defines methods to read the shared storage data.
 - {{domxref("SharedStorageWorklet")}}
-  - : Contains the {{domxref("Worklet.addModule", "addModule()")}} method used to add a module to the shared storage worklet.
+  - : Represents the current origin's shared storage worklet.
+Contains the {{domxref("Worklet.addModule", "addModule()")}} method used to add a module to it.
 Unlike a regular {{domxref("Worklet")}}, `SharedStorageWorklet` can only have a single module added to it, for privacy reasons.
 - {{domxref("SharedStorageWorkletGlobalScope")}}
-  - : Represents the global scope of a {{domxref("SharedStorageWorklet")}} module. contains functionality to {{domxref("SharedStorageWorkletGlobalScope.register", "register", "", "nocode")}} a defined operation, and {{domxref("SharedStorageWorkletGlobalScope.sharedStorage", "access the shared storage", "", "nocode")}}.
+  - : Represents the global scope of a {{domxref("SharedStorageWorklet")}} module.
+Contains functionality to {{domxref("SharedStorageWorkletGlobalScope.register", "register", "", "nocode")}} a defined operation, and {{domxref("SharedStorageWorkletGlobalScope.sharedStorage", "access the shared storage", "", "nocode")}}.

 ### Output gate operation signature definitions